Étaples mutiny: Background

-Initial camp disorder incident
+Initial camp disorder

 On 28 August 1916, a member of the Australian Imperial Force (AIF), No.3254 Private Alexander Little, 10th Battalion, verbally abused a British non-commissioned officer after water was cut off while he was having a shower.
 As he was being escorted to the punishment compound Little resisted and was assisted and released by other members of the AIF and the New Zealand Expeditionary Force (NZEF).
 Four of these men were later identified, court-martialled, convicted of mutiny and sentenced to death, including Little.
 Three had their sentences commuted.
 While the military regulations of the AIF prevented the imposition of capital punishment on its personnel, that was not the case for the NZEF.
 Consequently, Pte.
 Jack Braithwaite, an Australian serving with the NZEF's 2nd Battalion, Otago Regiment, was considered to be a repeat offender, and after the death sentence had been confirmed by the British Expeditionary Force's Commander-in-Chief, General Sir Douglas Haig, he was executed by a firing squad on 29 October 1916.
 His body was buried in Saint Sever Cemetery Extension in Rouen.